FabLabBerlin/localmachines/clients/machines-react/README.md

 ##Convention used:

+###General

+- The achitecture of the src files are :
+  - src/
+    - js/
+     - JsFiles.js
+    - assets/
+      - css/scss/less
+      - img/..
+- All function are in **lowerCamelCase**
+- All component **name** and **const** are in **UpperCamelCase**
+- Test directories are "__test__"
+- Test file are : *NameOfYourFile*-**test**.js

 ###Components

 Here an idea how the code is organize:
  - mixins
  - static
+ - componentWillMount
  - getInitialState
  - *stuff*
  - onChange
+ - componentWillUnmount
  - componentDidMount
  - Render

 The function in *stuff* aren't organize in a special way, up to you to specify your convention here

+###Stores

+There are 2 stores in this interface:
+ - LoginStore
+ - MachineStore

+The **Loginstore** manages the **login phase**, and is used essentialy by Login and LoginNfc component

+The **MachineStore** manages the data the main page needs to be display correctly.

+Some convention are done for the store because it's a really complicate file.
+It needs to be respected for making the editing easier:
+ - On top, in commentary, put all the main functions
+ - This is how the file should be organized:
+   - state
+   - api call
+   - function related to api call (for formating the state for example)
+   - getter
+   - onChange
+ - This organisation will be kept until a real flux is implemented
+ - Function name for **api call** are to be : **apiMETHODFunctionName**
+  - For example: *apiGetActivationActive*
+ - **getter** name has to start with get and follow by the Information you get(for example: *getIsLogged*).

 ###Flux